-In the first quarter of 2011, we announced that OMS103HP failed to meet pre-specified efficacy endpoints in a Phase 3 clinical program in patients undergoing arthroscopic anterior cruciate ligament, or ACL, reconstruction surgery.
-Although we believe that data from a prior Phase 1/Phase 2 clinical trial of OMS103HP in ACL reconstruction show a drug effect in that indication, due to confounding factors in the Phase 3 clinical program, we are unable to draw any conclusions about its effect in the Phase 3 program and we have no plans to conduct additional ACL reconstruction trials at this time.
-We are ready to begin enrollment in a Phase 3 clinical program evaluating OMS103HP in patients undergoing partial meniscectomy surgery.
-Similar to the ACL reconstruction indication, OMS103HP demonstrated a drug effect in an earlier Phase 2 clinical trial in patients undergoing partial meniscectomy.
-Although the Phase 2 meniscectomy data show a drug effect, if we do elect to begin the Phase 3 meniscectomy program, we can provide no assurance that data from the program will demonstrate a drug effect or that the trials will meet their prespecified efficacy endpoints.
+In the first quarter of 2011, we announced that OMS103HP failed to meet pre-specified efficacy endpoints in a Phase 3 clinical program in patients undergoing arthroscopic ACL reconstruction surgery.
+Although we believe that data from a prior Phase 1/Phase 2 clinical trial of OMS103HP in ACL reconstruction show a drug effect in that indication, we were unable to draw any conclusions about its effect in the Phase 3 program due to confounding factors.
+We have no plans to conduct additional ACL reconstruction trials at this time.